sigma-os/Sigma/kernel/docs/args.md

 - `dsdt_override` which should be a string with the path to the file to read the dsdt from on initrd
 - `acpi_trace` is a bool that enabled tracing of AML opcodes
 - `noumip` is a bool which unconditionally disables initialization of UMIP (User Mode Instruction Prevention)
+- `nopcid` will disable pcid, even if it can be enabled
+- `noinvpcid` will disable the `invpcid` instruction, note that this will not stop pcid from working without it